gbhorwood/pollinate/README.md

 This will create seed files for _all_ the tables in your database, and all seed files and classnames will be prefixed with the default `pollinate_` prefix.

+**note:** some tables are automatically excluded from pollinations, such as passport tables and job tables. these are defined in the script in the `ignoreTables` array.

 ### pollinating specific tables
 If you only wish to create seed files for specified tables, you can provide a comma-separated list of table names as an argument: